 Convenience for your customers should be a paramount priority for any eCommerce retailer.
-Multiple Ship-to helps avoid the frustration that can occur when a customer is shopping for multiple people at one time.
+Shipping Multiple Addresses helps avoid the frustration that can occur when a customer is shopping for multiple people at one time.

 Instead of forcing customers to place multiple transactions, they can quickly and easily ship individual items to different addresses with one order.
 This can be especially useful around the holidays, when people do their primary holiday shopping online.